sid-kas/ActiveLiving/docs/food/meals.md

     - eggplant, tomatoes, chilli, cumin, garlic, salt (cook and blend)
     - tempering (mustard, split peas, split urad dal, oil, dry red chilli, hing, curry leaves)

+### lentil bread
+- red lentils + split chickpeas (3/4, 1/4) + 2-3 spoons fenugreek seeds soaked for 4-8 hrs
+- blend to make batter with pancake batter consitency and add salt
+- Add yeast and let it ferment for about 8 hrs
+- Spread the batter on a heated pan to make the bread.
+- the flat bread sores well and the batter can be stored in the fridge for about a week.

 ### Dosa (split and peeled beluga lentils/urad dal, rice) + peanut chutney
 - Soak 8 to 12 hrs
     - 2:1 rice:lentils,